spentaur/airbnb-scrapper/README.md

-# This is a program set up to run on Digital Ocean and scrape the airbnb api and save listing information to a csv.
+# This is a program set up to run on Digital Ocean and scrape the AirBnb API and save listing information to a csv.

 **_Be warned: This Will Take a Long Time To Run!_**
 Because of airbnb rate limiting, you have to take a decent break when you